rackerlabs/design-system/_docs/principles/accessibility.md

 ### Be consistent with headings

-Users that use screen readers can listen to all of the headings on a page and then choose which content area they want to explore.
+Some screen readers allow users to listen to all of the headings on a page and then choose which content area they want to explore.
 Because screen readers read header tags in the order they appear, it is important that you not skip header levels.
 The structure of a page hierarchy should be logical.
 For example, don't skip from a Header 1 to a Header 3, and then back to a Header 2.

 {% endcolumn %}